luvit/luvit.io/articles/iot-relay.md

   tags = { "iot", "rackspace", "monitor", "sensor" },
 }

 As some of you know, I Joined Rackspace's monitoring team about 10 months ago.
 They have been very gracious to let me spend large amounts of my work time building and maintaining Luvit.
-(Luvit is used in production by the monitoring agent.)
+(Which is used in production by the monitoring agent.)

 Recently I decided to try and find a way to incorporate this free monitoring service with my garden sensor project.
-I'm happy to report is actually works really well.
-The key is to deploy a simple relay server somewhere on the lan.
+I'm happy to report this actually works really well.
+The key is to deploy a simple relay server somewhere on the LAN.
 I'm using a Raspberry PI in my home office.
+(These are also my luvi build boxes for armv6 and armv7.)

 ![Raspberry Pi Servers](iot-relay/rpi-server-rack.jpg)